WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Can I make a workers' compensation claim if I'm a contractor?

 In some cases, independent contractors may be eligible for WorkCover.
-Please consult with our lawyers in Melbourne to discuss your workers’ compensation claim and your specific circumstances.

 Can I sue my employer for a work-related injury?